tismaximo/QuickColorManager/README.md

 # Quick Color Manager
-Tool to quickly change, modify or apply different monitor settings such as brightness, contrast or color balances using DDC/CI.
+Tool to quickly change, modify or apply different physical monitor settings such as brightness, contrast or color balances.
 ## Command line version
 https://github.com/tismaximo/QuickColorManager/releases/tag/v1.0.0
 This release is currently being false flagged as a trojan by Microsoft.
 If you can't download it directly from the release, you might have to compile the project yourself.